zencart/documentation/content/user/products/downloadable.md

 8. Download files should be loaded to the `/download` directory

-9. On the Admin->Catalog->Attributes Controller you should see a green dot next to the filename of the Download itself
+9. On the [Admin->Catalog->Attributes Controller](/user/admin_pages/catalog/attributes_controller/) page, you should see a green dot next to the filename of the Download itself.
+Similarly, on [Admin->Catalog->Downloads Manager](/user/admin_pages/catalog/downloads_manager/), you should see a green dot next to the file.

 **ALSO:**
 - See the related article about [Download Delivery Methods](/user/products/download_delivery_methods).